James4Ever0/notes/opennlp, fastai and other machine learning platforms.md

 ## [dl4j]()

-found on [mannings article about search engine suggestions](). in this example it is used with lucene, which has image retrieval (LIRE) capability. lucene is also avaliable as [lucene.net](https://lucenenet.apache.org/) in dotnet/c#.
+found on [mannings article about better search engine suggestions](https://manningbooks.medium.com/more-sensitive-suggestions-1c1c39cbdc12). in this example it is used with lucene, which has image retrieval (LIRE) capability. lucene is also avaliable as [lucene.net](https://lucenenet.apache.org/) in dotnet/c#.

 to install lucene.net: